TonGarcia/DeFi_Marketplace/README.md

 }'
 ```

-## Deploying a CToken from Docker Build
+## Deploying a NToken from Docker Build
 ---------------------------------------

 To deploy a specific version of the Niural Protocol, you can use the `token:deploy` script through Docker: